ecdogaroglu/ecdogaroglu/README.md

 Later, during my professional life, I have utilized the power of automation and natural language processing to take the game to the next level.

-My latest projects include computational adaptation of game theoretical models with a high focus on good software engineering practices and reproducibility.
+My latest projects include computational adaptation of game theoretical models with a high focus on effective software engineering practices and reproducibility.